Taeil-Nam/kakaotalk-clone-2022/README.md

 # Kakao Talk Clone 2022

-This is just to study basic HTML and CSS.
+This project just to study basic HTML and CSS.